emilybache/Recently-Used-List-Docs/docs/getting_started.md

 TODO: code snippet

-We would like to extend it to also keep track of which DNS names are being accessed most often, and for that we can use a RecentlyUsedList.
+We would like to extend it to also keep track of which DNS names have been accessed recently.
+We want to add a function `cachedKeys` that will return a list of DNS names in the order of which were most recently accessed.
+For the implementation we can use a RecentlyUsedList.

 The first thing you need to do is include the relevant .h file: